 The ability of a work of art to uplift our spirits is its greatest attribute.
-If it can inspire and transport the viewer to another level beyond the physical or the visual, then it has accomplished something beyond the human act of its creation.
+If it can inspire and transport the viewer to another level beyond the material or the visual, then it has accomplished something beyond the physical act of its creation.

 I am inexorably drawn to the sea.
 I paint portraits, still lifes and landscapes, but the effects of sun and clouds over the water are the most compelling.
 They also demand everything the palette has to offer—and more.
 I'm painting form but always prospecting for light, striving to see a deeper harmony, to open the door to pure energy.